View Previous Blog — Trust God Like Children Trusts Their Father's

 —James 1:2-4 (NIV)

-The Scriptures encourage us to endure each other because it’s a characteristic of love (Colossians 3:13).
-Like 1 Peter 4:8 (NIV) says, “Love for each other covers a multitude of sin.”
-This is the power of love.
+According to the Scriptures, we are urged to bear with one another as it is a manifestation of love (Colossians 3:13).
+As mentioned in 1 Peter 4:8 (NIV), “Love covers over a multitude of sins.”
+This highlights the strength of love.
 As believers, love should be our way of life because it has power and it’s effective.

-No one is perfect and situations do not always work out the way we would like.
-So, instead of having lofty expectations or demanding perfection from others, we should be inclined to tolerate people’s differences.
+It's important to remember that no one is perfect and situations do not always work out the way we would like.
+So, instead of having high expectations or demanding perfection from others, we should be inclined to tolerate people’s differences.

 We live in a world where we deal with people that have different personalities and without long-suffering it can create a barrier when interacting with others.
 It prevents you from being able to learn, understand, and live in harmony.

-Long-suffering, being patient, or having tolerance doesn't mean you agree with something or someone—it means you understand.
-And it means you can adapt to change.
+Long-suffering, being patient, or having tolerance doesn't mean you agree with something or someone—it means you understand and can adapt to change.

-God made us different.
-He knows that we would all take on different personalities.
+God created us knowing we would each have unique personalities, cultures, and beliefs.
 He knows that we will be of diverse cultures and beliefs.
-He knows that we would be distinct and unique.
-He knows we would have our own identity and personality because He created us.
+He knows we would have our own identity and personality since He created us.
 He made us to be like Him therefore it is not unusual to see us so different.

 God’s many aspects can be found in each one of us, but these expressions are suppressed when we display anything other than love.